ayembocx/CS1632_Spring2020/deliverables/3/README.md

 ON A SEPARATE PAGE, write the traceability matrix based on the requirements and test cases.

-ON A SEPARATE PAGE, copy and paste the printout of the test execution results shown in the Log window for each test case.
+ON A SEPARATE PAGE, copy and paste the printout of the test execution results shown in the Log window for the entire test suite.
+Make sure that each of your test cases appear once (and only once) in the log.

 ON A SEPARATE PAGE, write a defect report.
 There should be at least 3 defects.
 Each defect should contain all necessary components including REPRODUCTION STEPS, EXPECTED BEHAVIOR, OBSERVED BEHAVIOR, etc. described in Deliverable 1.